Safeguarding at Morley Primary

-Celebrating 'Odd Sock Day' in support of anti-bullying week November 2017.
-The theme was 'Everybody Different, Everyone the Same'.
+Celebrating 'Odd Sock Day' in support of anti-bullying week each November.
+This year's theme is One Kind Word.

-The Kindness Elves have also been visiting school.
+The Kindness Elves also visit school every year.
 Each day the children have a kindness challenge to ensure that we think about others' feelings and how we can help to make everyone's lives better.
 We have given compliments, tidied our bedrooms, held doors open, and remembered to say 'please' and 'thank you'.

 Safeguarding is one of the most important areas of our work.
 Every effort is made to ensure that all pupils are kept safe during the school day, and also that we support pupils in developing an understanding of how to keep themselves safe.
 At Morley Primary we expect all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.